 4. Trace Template

 Use glow-in-the-dark puffy paint to trace the rest of template around the facial features.
-We used orange and green for the pumpkin, white for the ghost and blue for the skull, but feel free to choose whichever colours work for you.
+We used orange and green for the pumpkin, white for the ghost and blue for the skull, but feel free to choose whichever colors work for you.

 Don’t be stingy with the puffy paint—the thicker you make your window clings, the less trouble you’ll have peeling them off and manipulating them once they’re dry.